lexie23c/Hivebets/README.md

 1. **Connect Your Wallet** — Use MetaMask, Rabby, or any WalletConnect-compatible wallet on BNB Chain.
 2. **Browse Markets** — Check out active prediction markets across tokens, prices, and events.
-3. **Place Your Bet** — Choose YES or NO, enter your BNB amount (0.001 - 0.1 BNB per market).
+3. **Place Your Bet** — Choose YES or NO, enter your BNB amount (up to 0.1 BNB per side).
+4. **Get Your Cashback** — Earn instant cashback on every bet.
-4. **Wait for Outcome** — Markets auto-resolve after the deadline using our oracle system.
+5. **Wait for Outcome** — Markets auto-resolve after the deadline using our oracle system.
-5. **Claim Rewards** — If you predicted correctly, claim your winnings instantly.
+6. **Claim Rewards** — If you predicted correctly, claim your winnings + cashback instantly.

 *No KYC.
 No registration.
 No hassle.*

+**🎁 Pro Tip:** Use a referral link to earn extra rewards when your friends bet!

 ---